-July was probably one of the most stressful months for me.
-As I wrote before, we were moving and life was really spinning around us.
 The months leading up to the move were stressful and I was just looking forward to having the move done and over with.

 The move itself came and when the dust settled it was all behind us.
 With all our belongings in storage, we were now getting used to our temporary lodgings.
 We were in a different part of town, in new surroundings and had a number of new challenges to tackle.

 It seems we were all a bit off our game, especially our dog Snoopy.
 Poor guy is old and had a hard time getting used to the new digs.
 Since he’s a trooper, he adjusted quite well before we had to pack up and move again.

 The funny thing is that once we moved out of our house, it seemed like it was a lifetime ago.
 I guess we were too busy planning our escape to Italy to worry about anything else.
 A new set of excitement and problems needed solving.

 As we decided to bring our dogs with us, we got a crash course on what it takes to bring pets to a different country.
 I spent my time running around vets, pet stores and other government offices trying to figure out what needed to be done.
 I even wrote a post about it, as it seemed so many people had many questions about it.

 The trip to the airport and getting us all checked in was the final stress before we could enjoy la dolce vita.
 I actually cried when we had to leave the dogs with the airline staff.
 At that point, there wasn’t anything else we could do.
 Italy was waiting for us.